scalameta/scalafmt/docs/configuration.md

 > You might be interested in the [Vertical Multiline](#vertical-multiline)
 > section.

+### `newlines.source`

+> Since v2.5.0.

+This parameter controls the general approach to line breaks, and whether to take into account existing newlines in the source.
+The default value (if the parameter is not specified) is the _classic_, original way.
+Below are the alternatives.

+> These alternatives are EXPERIMENTAL and might change in the future without
+> regard to any `edition` settings, until fully released (and this message deleted).

+#### `newlines.source=keep`

+This approach attempts to preserve line breaks in the input whenever possible.

+#### `newlines.source=fold,unfold`

+These two approaches _completely ignore_ existing line breaks, except around comments and blank lines (i.e., multiple consecutive newlines).

+> Might require increasing runner limits
+> (`runner.optimizer.maxVisitsPerToken`, possibly even `runner.maxStateVisits`),
+> to avoid _SearchStateExploded_ exceptions.

+`fold` attempts to remove line breaks whenever possible resulting in a more horizontal, or vertically compact look.

+`unfold`, on the other hand, is intended for those who prefer a more vertical, or horizontally compact look.

+Both settings attempt to play nice with other parameters, but some combinations are prohibited and will result in an error.

 ### `danglingParentheses`

 While this parameter is not technically under the `newlines` section, it